How to create a Carrier Management Strategy in 10 steps?

 Do you see patterns?
 And can you identify the cause?

 Consider a peak in the required transport capacity due to customer promotions.
-Plot this in a calendar, visualize it and use these predictions in your talks with customer and carrier.
+Plot this in a calendar, visualize it and use these predictions in your talks with customers and carriers.

-This brings us to the step 4: performing carrier management audits.
+This brings us to step 5: performing carrier management audits.

 Discuss the lessons learned from the past year, to learn from both customers and carriers and to look ahead to the coming year.